 Itchy, annoying mosquito bites can put a serious dent in your summer fun.
 What’s more, mosquitoes carry the threat of serious disease such as West Nile fever.
 Here is a guide to prevention and treatment of this seasonal hazard … the natural way.

-BONUS: Many of the treatment methods use everyday items you’re likely to have with you on the beach or in the woods – places where mosquitoes tend to strike.
+BONUS: Many of these mosquito bites treatment methods use everyday items you’re likely to have with you on the beach or in the woods – places where mosquitoes tend to strike.

 Stop Mosquitoes Before They Start

-To prevent mosquitoes breeding in the first place, drain any standing water on your property.
+The best mosquito bites treatment starts with prevention.
+To stop mosquitoes breeding in the first place, drain any standing water on your property.
 Where this is impossible or undesirable (for example, an ornamental birdbath), change the water frequently.
 Add apple cider vinegar or salt to kill mosquito larvae in the water.
-Vegetable oil may be floated on the surface in difficult-to-access areas like storm drains.
-If your neighbors do not deal with stagnant water on their grounds, it may be necessary to contact your local vector program.
+Float vegetable oil on the surface in difficult-to-access areas like storm drains.
+If your neighbors don't deal with stagnant water in their yard, you might have to contact your local vector program.
 Everywhere in America, from Seattle to Sacramento, pest control is a top priority.

 Set up Barriers

-Wear loose-fitting, long-sleeved shirts, long pants, socks and a hat or headscarf outside to make it harder for the mosquito to get to its target – your skin.
+Wear loose-fitting, long-sleeved shirts; long pants; socks; and a hat or headscarf outside to make it harder for the mosquito to get to its desired target – your skin.
 White or light colored clothing tends to be less visible to mosquitoes than dark or bright shades.
 Indoors, protect yourself and your family with window screens and mosquito netting around beds or cribs.

 Make Yourself Less Tasty

-Scented personal care products – shampoos, creams and the like – add to your mosquito appeal and are best replaced with more neutral versions.
-Forego bananas (AKA “mosquito bait”) but do eat garlic to make your flavor less appealing to pesky insects.
+Scented personal care products – shampoos, creams, etc. – add to your mosquito appeal and are best replaced with more neutral versions.
+Just say no to bananas (AKA “mosquito bait”) but do eat garlic to make your flavor less appealing to pesky insects.
 Ingest Vitamin B1 via supplements or dietary sources like nuts, peas and potatoes.
 Mosquitoes are also attracted to the lactic acid in perspiration, so exercising inside during mosquito season is ideal.
-However, if you are a dedicated jogger or dog walker, avoid strenuous sessions at times of day (early morning and evening) and in areas (dense growth and swamps) preferred by mosquitoes.
-Since mosquitoes’ tastes run to hot meals, try to keep your body temperature low.
+However, if you're a dedicated jogger or dog walker, avoid strenuous sessions at times of day (early morning and evening) and in areas (dense growth and swamps) preferred by mosquitoes.
+Since mosquitoes’ tastes run to hot meals, try to keep your body temperature cool.